Dale Livingston

-Dale Roger Livingston (March 12, 1945 – January 5, 2009) was an American football kicker and punter who became the starting kicker/punter on the Cincinnati Bengals first-team in 1968.
+Dale Roger Livingston (March 12, 1945 – January 5, 2009) was an American professional football kicker and punter who became the starting kicker/punter on the Cincinnati Bengals first-team in 1968.

 College career

 Livingston played college football at Western Michigan University.
 His kicking career had an unlikely start.
 He attended Western Michigan on a tennis scholarship.
 In 1965 Livingston was pulled from a social gathering at the University where Livingston was seen kicking punts of 70 yards in dress shoes.
 Impressed coach Bill Doolittle held an impromptu tryout at Waldo Stadium as Livingston immediately connected on a series of 35-55 yard field goals and 65+ yard punts.

 He played on the Broncos' 1966 Mid-American Conference championship team.
 A successful onside kick and late field goal by Livingston against Ohio University in 1966 gave WMU a share of its first MAC title.

 Livingston had an 86-yard punt against Kent State that is tied for the longest punt in Broncos history.
 During his WMU career, he averaged 39.9 yards per punt, including 43.3 in one season that ranks second all-time for the Broncos.

 He was selected to play in the North-South All Star Game in 1967 and was named Second-team All-American.